vxpm/cubenotes/src/introduction.md

 >
 > If you find something wrong or missing, please [open an issue](https://github.com/vxpm/cubenotes/issues/new)
 > or create a pull request.
 Help cubenotes become better!

+## Conventions

+- Least significant bit is 0 (unlike PowerPC manuals where the _most significant_ bit is 0)
+- Ranges of values follow Rust's syntax, i.e. `a..b` is a range from a (inclusive) to b (exclusive) and `a..=b` is a range from a (inclusive) to b (inclusive).
+If either `a` or `b` are missing, the ranges start/end at their respective limits (i.e. start or end of valid range)
+- Addresses are physical unless stated otherwise
+- Hexadecimal values are always prefixed with `0x` and separated with an underline every 4 digits, e.g. `0xDEAD_BEEF`